 (c) specifying the plan on which the lands are delineated and stating where it may be inspected,

-and effect shall be given to that declaration unless the Minister otherwise directs.
+and effect shall be given to that declaration.

-(4) Subject to the approval of the Minister the Commission may, by subsequent notice published in the Government Gazette in the manner required by subsection (3), vary any declaration made pursuant to this section.
+(4) The Minister may, by subsequent notice published in the Government Gazette in the manner required by subsection (3), vary any declaration made pursuant to this section.

-(5) The Commission may, by notice published in the Government Gazette, cancel any declaration made pursuant to this section in relation to any lands and thereupon the lands specified in that notice shall cease to be comprised within a drainage course.
+(5) The Minister may, by notice published in the Government Gazette, cancel any declaration made pursuant to this section in relation to any lands and thereupon the lands specified in that notice shall cease to be comprised within a drainage course.

 (6) The declaration of a drainage course —

-(a) shall be taken to be notice of the intention of the Commission that the land is liable to be utilised for drainage works; but
+(a) shall be taken to be notice of the intention of the Minister that the land is liable to be utilised for drainage works; but

-(b) does not thereby entitle any person to compensation from the Commission or the Crown.
+(b) does not thereby entitle any person to compensation from the Crown.

-[Section 106 inserted by No. 101 of 1982 s.15; amended by No. 73 of 1995 s.90; No. 14 of 1996 s.4.]
+[Section 106 inserted by No. 101 of 1982 s.15; amended by No. 73 of 1995 s.90; No. 14 of 1996 s.4; No. 38 of 2007 s.
+30.]

 107. Development in drainage courses